The Story of the Eternal Gospel Society

 The Eternal Gospel Society is the result of a skeptic investigating a bizarre incident that happened at one of the two local churches that he was a member of.

 The EGS came about as the result of an investigation into a bizarre incident, which occurred during a Catholic Mass in Decatur, Alabama on October 2, 2005.
-The incident was the overturning of the altar by a couple of vandals, and the investigator was a skeptic named John.
+The incident was the overturning of the altar by a couple of vandals, and the investigator was a skeptic named Daniel.

-Since the incident could not have been a rational act, John investigated it to see if it could have been divinely orchestrated as a sign, and if so, what the meaning and purpose of the sign would be.
+Since the incident could not have been a rational act, Daniel investigated it to see if it could have been divinely orchestrated as a sign, and if so, what the meaning and purpose of the sign would be.

 If there is a meaningful purpose and it is fulfilled, then that would constitute enough evidence for the skeptic to believe in the existence of divine beings and to become the founder of the Eternal Gospel Society.